-Other expenses were \$8.2 million for the year ended December 31, 2022, and \$1.2 million for the year ended December 31, 2021.
-The increase in other expenses was primarily attributable to the accrual for future settlement in connection with the pending class action lawsuits against the Company.
+Other income were \$1.4 million for the year ended December 31, 2023, and (\$8.2) million for the year ended December 31, 2022.
+The decrease in other expenses was primarily attributable to the accrual for future settlement in connection with the pending class action lawsuits against the Company in the amount of \$8.0 million in 2022.
+Included in other income (expenses) in 2023 was an expense due to the settlement in connection with the SEC settlement in the amount of \$650 thousand and a reduction of the accrual for future settlement in connection with the pending class action lawsuits against the Company in the amount of \$3.0 million (out of \$8.0 million) due to the settlement of those lawsuits.